 I can hear you thinking…do I really need to do this daily?

-Yes, you do.
+Yes, if you can.
 You manage to watch an episode of Game of Thrones daily, so why not do something that is infinitely more productive?
 I’m not hating on Game of Thrones (I happen to like it) but developing your guitar playing is waaaay more important than the plights of the Ned Stark.
-Right?
-Right??!!